DarkStar1982/exodus_calendar/doc/timekeeping_notes.md

 The library itself uses milliseconds internally for most of the conversion calculations, converting timestamps to and from ones with Martian seconds where necessary.

 Future Martian settlers should probably use a different name for their "second" of 1027.5 ms duration or use millisecond as fundamental time unit.

+## NTP (Re-)implementation.
+Because we don't want to confuse Earth-local and Mars-local times and timekeeping, a separate fork of NTP can be created to synchronize the Martian clocks across the users.
+As we don't expect any significant difference in timekeeping on different planets, other than requried by choice of local time.
+A simplified version of protocol can work initially, with the expectatio of eventual feature-parity with NTPv4